- Minimum Purchase:

 Black Willows are commonly used as ornamental shade trees.

-They can be quickly established from cuttings, but the soil in which they germinate and grow must be moist.
-After they are grown, they need to be thinned out periodically to prevent stagnation.
+They can establish from cuttings, but the soil in which they germinate and grow must be moist; grown, they need to be thinned out periodically to prevent stagnation.
 The lumber industry makes shipping boxes from its wood.
 The bark of these trees has long been used to create a therapeutic tea to ease rheumatic pains and stiff joints and to lower fevers.
-In the wild, the seeds are widely spread by water and wind.
+In the wild, the seeds spread by water and wind.
 The roots of this tree help to prevent soil from being washed away.
 Beaver and elk eat off of Black Willow Seedlings, and it gives nectar and pollen to honey bees.